The Future of Courts - Hybrid and Virtual Courts

-Now, as organizations everywhere prepare for the re-introduction of in-person activity, it’s important to examine how this digital transformation helped improve the justice system and which aspects of virtual collaboration should remain a permanent part of it.
+Now, as organizations everywhere prepare for the re-introduction of in-person legal proceedings, it’s important to examine how this digital transformation helped improve the justice system and which aspects of virtual collaboration should remain a permanent part of it.

 Lessons from an unprecedented time